Taylor Trammell Player Props: Mariners vs. Yankees

 Yankees Pitching Rankings

-- The Yankees pitching staff is ninth in the league with a collective 9.1 strikeouts per nine innings.
+- The Yankees pitching staff ranks ninth in MLB with a collective 9.1 strikeouts per nine innings.

-- The Yankees have the sixth-ranked team ERA among all MLB pitching staffs (3.73).
+- The Yankees have a 3.70 team ERA that ranks fourth across all league pitching staffs.

-- Yankees pitchers combine to surrender 60 total home runs at a rate of 1.1 per game (to rank 14th in baseball).
+- Yankees pitchers combine to give up 61 total home runs at a rate of 1.1 per game (to rank 13th in the league).

 © 2023 Data Skrive.
 All rights reserved.